Pinkisingh13/rockpaperscissor/README.md

 # 🎮 Rock Paper Scissors AI Game

 A full-stack Rock Paper Scissors game where you play against an AI powered by **Groq's Llama 3.1** model.
 Built with **Flutter** (frontend) and **FastAPI** (backend).
+⭐ Star this repo if you found it helpful!

 ## 🌐 Live Demo